 FAQ #4: Can I file a bad faith claim against the insurer?

 If you feel that the insurance company has violated the state law or the contract, you have the option to file a complaint about the same with the California Department of Insurance.
 The state regulators can help you in getting additional payments and refunds.
-You can also consult a car accident lawyer to file a bad faith claim.
+You can also consult a accident attorney to file a bad faith claim.

 Contact Krasney Law For A Consultation Today!

 With this, we have covered everything you need to know about filing car accident claims.
 If you are dissatisfied with the final settlement of your claim, you can reach out to Krasney Law for legal help.
-Our experienced lawyers will be able to resolve any issues you might be facing in the claim filing and settlement process.
+Our experienced Temecula car accident lawyers will be able to resolve any issues you might be facing in the claim filing and settlement process.
 If you have any questions or doubts, you can contact us today!